 - Weather: The Sault Cooperative Preschool will observe and comply with the Sault Area Public Schools in the event of weather or other natural disasters related closure.
 If the day seems questionable, please listen to the local radio broadcast or local television station.
 Parents can safely assume the school is closed if the Sault Area Public Schools announce closure.
-If Sault Area Public Schools announce a 2-hour delay, all morning sessions will be canceled. - Communicable Disease Outbreaks: The Executive Board reserves the right to cancel sessions in the event of a communicable disease outbreak. - The school may also close due to loss of electricity, fire damage or other unforeseen situations.
-If the President and/or Program director decide, for any reason, to cancel school you will be notified by Remind.com, Facebook posting, or local news.
+If Sault Area Public Schools announce a 2-hour delay, before care and the 3 day AM class will be cancelled and school will begin at 11pm for the ALL day program. - Communicable Disease Outbreaks: The Executive Board reserves the right to cancel sessions in the event of a communicable disease outbreak. - The school may also close due to loss of electricity, fire damage or other unforeseen situations.
+If the President and/or Program Director decide, for any reason, to cancel school you will be notified by Remind.com, Facebook posting, or local news.